makwaijun/personalwebpagev2/content/projects/Music.md

 ## Gear
 Most videos were recorded with a [Blue Yeti](https://www.bluedesigns.com/products/yeti/) Microphone and [Audacity](https://www.audacityteam.org/).
-These were first introduced to me almost a decade ago - and they still remain highly relevant to this day!
+I first used these more than a decade ago - and they still work well even today.